 FV(5%,17,-90000,0,1) = $2.44M

-There is no right answer to how much extra you should work, what percentage of your income you should save, or whether or not you should use a good adviser (although no one should use a salesman as an advisor.)
+There is no right answer to how much extra you should work, what percentage of your income you should save, or whether or not you should use a good advisor (although no one should use a salesman as an advisor).
 But there are very real financial consequences to your decisions.
 The Future Value function helps you understand what they are.
 Be sure to use after-inflation numbers when running your own scenarios.

 What do you think?
 Have you used the Future Value function or a similar financial calculator to run your own numbers?
 What did you learn?
 What surprised you?
-Comment below!